 I had TerraTime on my old phone - how do I load it onto my new one?

-Go to the market or app store that you bought the app from originally.
+Go to the app store that you bought the app from originally.
 Sign in with the same user ID that you used for the original purchase and you should be able to re-download the app without paying for it again.
 If this doesn't work, you'll need to contact the particular market in question for support.

 Map and Globe